Where Is the Best Area to Stay in Koh Samui for Families?

 - Easy access to boat trips and island tours

-It’s one of the only places on the island where you don’t need a car.
-You can walk from your hotel to dinner, or let your kids run around the market.
-Mine did that regularly.
+It’s one of the only places on the island where you genuinely don’t need a car.
+You can walk from your hotel to dinner, or let your kids run laps around the market.
+Mine did exactly that, regularly.

 Our favorite stay here?